Sandy Menzies Jewellery for bespoke commissioned jewellery with digitally creating 3D renders pre-manufacture.

 In early 2018 I began learning Rhino 3D a computer aided design programme much used by jewellers and product designers.

-I now work almost entirely digitally creating 3D images on screen and then rendering them to give my customers a “virtual photograph” of their finished design in 4 different views.
+I now work almost entirely digitally creating 3D renders on screen to give my customers a “virtual photograph” of their finished design in 4 different views.